 Causes of Relational Toxicity

-Many factors can contribute to a toxic relationship, including personality disorders and mental health problems.
+Many factors can contribute to a toxic relationship, including personality disorders and other mental health problems.
 For example, children who grow up with toxic parents are immersed in relational toxicity before they can recognize what it is.
 Toxic relationships can impact even the healthiest people negatively.
 They do more harm to people with pre-existing mental health issues, such as depression.

 Toxic relationships often feel like a dead end because people are either not aware or in denial.
 Some believe they deserve the abuse, neglect, or otherwise cruel behavior.
 Low self-esteem may worsen an already toxic relationship.
 There are often co-dependency and attachment problems between two parties in a toxic relationship.
 Change can only happen when you believe you deserve to be treated differently.
 Only then can you begin to address toxic behaviors in the relationship.